Fast,

 -

-sand reading: The height of the sand in the cylinder (mm).
+sand reading: The height in the cylinder (mm).

 -

-clay reading: The height of the clay in the cylinder (mm).
+clay reading: The height in the cylinder (mm).

 The sand equivalent value should be reported to the nearest higher whole number.
 This value provides a clear indication of the cleanliness of the fine aggregate, with higher values signifying cleaner aggregates with fewer clay particles.